Dineury/W_S7M4_Project/README.md

 Improve the App component so the user can toggle the UI between Spanish and English.
 The component receives a `lang` prop that defaults to "en".
 This is used to initialize a state that controls which language is used.
 This state can be toggled by clicking on the little flag, but all headings, buttons, placeholders and labels are using hard-coded text in English right now.

-1. Import the JSON file into the App component, and use it to extract the correct bits of text depending on the `language` component state.
+1. Import the JSON file into the App componeqnt, and use it to extract the correct bits of text depending on the `language` component state.

 2. Edit the JSX of the component to use the correct texts, labels and placeholders, depending on the `language` state.